-The ketogenic (or “keto”) diet is a very high-fat, very low-carb diet that has gained tons of attention lately for its weight loss benefits.
+The ketogenic (or “keto”) diet is a very high-fat, very low-carb diet that is best known for its weight loss benefits.
 The goal of the keto diet is to enter and then stay in a metabolic state called ketosis, in which you burn fat for energy, rather than carbohydrates (glucose).

 In the typical diet, our bodies (brains and muscles) are fueled by glucose (a type of sugar) that we get from eating carbohydrate foods.
 But if those carbs stop coming in and glucose levels drop, we can use our fat for fuel.

 In fact, once all our our reserved glucose/glycogen runs out after several days on a low-carb, keto diet, our bodies create compounds called ketone bodies (or ketones) from our own stored body fat, as well as from fats in our diet.
 In addition, researchers have discovered that ketones contain main benefits, such as fat loss, suppressing our appetites, boosting mental clarity and lowering the risk for a number of chronic diseases.

 But before starting a ketogenic diet, it’s critical to get to know a properly constructed keto diet food list and also understand how much of each type of food group you consume.

 It starts with limiting carbohydrate intake to just 20–30 net grams per day.
 “Net carbs” describes the amount of carbs remaining once dietary fiber is taken into account.
 Because fiber is indigestible once consumed, simply don’t count grams of fiber toward their daily carb allotment.
 So that means subtracting grams of fiber from total carb games, to give you the total net carbs.

 On a standard keto diet, fats provide about 70 percent to 80 percent of total daily calories, protein about 15 percent to 20 percent, and carbohydrates just around 5 percent.